The Developer Evangelist handbook

 The Author

-I am Chris Heilmann and I am a web developer evangelist working for the Yahoo Developer Network.
+I am Chris Heilmann and I am an open web evangelist.

-I've been a web developer for 12 years and delivered projects ranging from my first own web site, to enterprise level products like Visitbritain.com, etoys.com, HP EMEA, Yahoo maps and Yahoo Answers.
+I've been a web developer for 12 17 years and delivered projects ranging from my first own web site, to enterprise level products like Visitbritain.com, etoys.com, HP EMEA, Yahoo maps, Yahoo Answers and Firefox OS (the first HTML5 based Mobile Operating System).

 I've organised several unconferences and my own conference Scripting Enabled.

-I've had four books with chapters by me and one full book published.
+I've had eight books with chapters by me and two full books published.
 The topics were accessibility, JavaScript, general web development and how to promote web sites.
-I've been tech editing three books on JavaScript and CSS.
+I've been tech editing eight books on JavaScript and CSS.

-I've published dozens of web articles over the years including a large part of the Opera Web Standard Curriculum.
+I've published hundreds of web articles over the years including a large part of the Opera Web Standard Curriculum.

-In my current role I blog, train and write inside and outside Yahoo, speak at conferences, hack days, brown bags and Universities and work with the product teams before launches to get great documentation about new products out.
+In my current role I blog, train and write inside and outside Yahoo Mozilla, speak at conferences, hack days, brown bags and Universities and work with the product teams before launches to get great documentation about new products out.

 The easiest way to contact me is via Twitter where I am known as @codepo8.
-I also have a portfolio site at icant.co.uk and a blog at wait-till-i.com.
+I also have a portfolio site at icant.co.uk and a blog at christianheilmann.com.